goolzerg/nuget-aws/README.md

 ```

 That's it, our repository is installed and accessible through public IP address.
-Now we can push our packages to repository:
+Now we can push our packages to the repository:
 ```
 dotnet nuget push -s http://localhost:5555/v3/index.json -k NUGET-SERVER-API-KEY package.1.0.0.nupkg
 ```